 We thank Haley Tweedel for creating our campaign illustrations, Emma Kumer for creating our animation campaign video, Amber Huff for our advertising design, and Doejo for their amazing work in recreating our fundraising website.

 This year’s campaign once again includes a matching component, hosted at the Crossroads Fund, where local foundations and donors can contribute.
 These matching funds will go first to match individual donations to outlets.
 Any remaining matching funds will be split evenly among all 43 outlets.
-The Joseph and Bessie Feinberg Foundation is returning again this year as a matching fund contributor, as our two anonymous foundations.
-Check back soon for a complete listing of matching funders.
+The Joseph and Bessie Feinberg Foundation is returning again this year as a matching fund contributor, as are two anonymous foundations.
+Additional match funding provided by the McCormick Foundation, the Joyce Foundation, and David Hiller.

 Podcast and media hub showcasing people reshaping Chicago for the more equitable and creative.